Cozy Peach Kitchen

 Vegan Cornbread Muffins

-• Three vegan biscuits stacked on top of each other in front of a wood background.
+• Muffin sitting on top of muffin tin in front of a pink background.

 Did you try this recipe?
 You can leave a star rating in the recipe card or a review in the comments below.
 Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!